Eleanor Rigby: Release

 On 5 August 1966, "Eleanor Rigby" was simultaneously released on a double A-side single, paired with "Yellow Submarine", and on the album Revolver.
 In the LP sequencing, it appeared as the second track, between Harrison's "Taxman" and Lennon's "I'm Only Sleeping".
 The Beatles thereby broke with their policy of ensuring that album tracks were not issued on their UK singles.
 According to a report in Melody Maker, the reason for this was to thwart sales of cover recordings of "Eleanor Rigby".
 Harrison confirmed that they expected "dozens" of artists to have a hit with the song; however, he also said the track would "probably only appeal to Ray Davies types".
 Writing in the 1970s, music critics Roy Carr and Tony Tyler described the motivation behind the single as a "growing dodge in the ever-innovative music industry", building on UK record companies' policy of reissuing an album's most popular tracks, particularly those that had been culled for release as a single in the US, on a spin-off extended play.

 The pairing of a ballad devoid of any instrumentation played by a Beatle and a novelty song marked a significant departure from the content of the band's previous singles.
-(Note: In a radio interview with David Frost shortly before its release, McCartney said he was disappointed with the string arrangement and agreed with a comment he had heard, that the end of the song seemed like a "send-up" of Disney-style storytelling.
+(Note: In a radio interview with David Frost shortly before its release, McCartney said he was disappointed with the string arrangement and agreed with a comment he had heard about the "Walt Disney send-up arrangement at the end".
 He added, however, that it was quite normal for the Beatles to initially dislike their new recordings after finishing an album.)
 Writing in his 1977 book The Beatles Forever, Nicholas Schaffner recalled that not only did the two sides have little in common with one another, but "'Yellow Submarine' was the most flippant and outrageous piece the Beatles would ever produce, [and] 'Eleanor Rigby' remains the most relentlessly tragic song the group attempted."
 Unusually for their post-1965 singles also, the Beatles did not make a promotional film for either of the songs.
 Music historian David Simonelli groups "Eleanor Rigby" with "Taxman" and the band's May 1966 single tracks "Paperback Writer" and "Rain" as examples of the Beatles' "pointed social commentary" that consolidated their "dominance of London's social scene".
 (Note: Hunter Davies had intended to make "Eleanor Rigby" the focus of his Atticus column in The Sunday Times when he first visited McCartney in September 1966 and the pair discussed the song.
 As a result of this association, Davies was chosen to write the Beatles' official biography, published in 1968 as The Beatles: The Authorised Biography.)